anti-scorbutic agent, ascorbic acid, calcium ascorbate, dehydroascorbic acid, sodium ascorbate

 Large doses of vitamin C may interfere with the absorption and metabolism of vitamin B12.

-In theory, large doses of vitamin C may also interact with herbs and supplements with hormonal, antibacterial, and blood-thinning (anticoagulant) activity.
+In theory, large doses of vitamin C may interact with herbs and supplements that have hormonal, antibacterial, and blood-thinning (anticoagulant) activity.

 Your Family's Health